unrealemon/Doozie_Shop_Playwright_Automation_Project/README.md

 ## Install the VS CODE Extension:
 Open the Extensions view in VS Code (Ctrl+Shift+X or Cmd+Shift+X) and search for "Playwright"

-## Download all the project files from this repository.
+Download all the project files from this repository.

-## Open the project in VS CODE.
+Open the project in VS CODE.

-## Find the Tests/Doozie.spec.js file
+Find and open the tests/Doozie.spec.js file

 ## Open the vs code terminal and run:
 npx playwright test --project=chromium --headed